-Diphenhydramine and steroids have no proven utility in Moderate / Severe anaphylaxis and may be given only After Epinephrine.
-Diphenhydramine and steroids should NOT delay repeated Epinephrine administration.
+- Diphenhydramine and steroid administration: - Diphenhydramine/ steroids have no proven benefit in Moderate/ Severe anaphylaxis. - Diphenhydramine/ steroids should NOT delay initial or repeat Epinephrine administration. - In Moderate and Severe anaphylaxis, Diphenhydramine may decrease mental status.

-In Moderate and Severe anaphylaxis Diphenhydramine may decrease mental status.
-Oral Diphenhydramine should NOT be given to a patient with decreased mental status and / or a hypotensive patient as this may cause nausea and / or vomiting.
+Diphenhydramine should NOT be given to a patient with decreased mental status and/ or a hypotensive patient as this may cause nausea, vomiting, and/ or worsening mental status.

 - Anaphylaxis unresponsive to repeat doses of IM epinephrine may require IV epinephrine administration by IV push or epinephrine infusion.
-Contact Medical Control for appropriate dosing. - Symptom Severity Classification:
+Contact Medical Control for appropriate dosing.

+- Symptom Severity Classification:

-Mild symptoms:
+- Mild symptoms:

-Flushing, hives, itching, erythema with normal blood pressure and perfusion.
+- Flushing, hives, itching, erythema with normal blood pressure and perfusion.

-Moderate symptoms:
+- Moderate symptoms: